- Best debit card for getting cash at foreign ATMs: Scotiabank

 For ATM withdrawals

-Avoid making frequent ATM withdrawals while traveling.
+Avoid making frequent ATM withdrawals while travelling.
 Even if you have an account that does not charge for you for international ATM withdrawals — local operator fees still apply.

 Your normal bank account will usually charge the following fees: foreign ATM fee, foreign transaction fee, exchange rate markup and, in most cases, the ATM itself will charge a third-party fee.
 These fees can make withdrawing money at a foreign ATM very expensive.